lzqsd/InverseRenderingOfIndoorScene/README.md

 ## Train and test on Garon19 [2] dataset
 There is no fine-tuning for the Garon19 dataset.
 To test the network, download the images from this [link](https://lvsn.github.io/fastindoorlight/).
 And then run `bash runReal20.sh`.
 Please remember fixing the data route in `runReal20.sh`.

+All object insertion results can be found from this [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/objectInsertion.zip).
+We will release our object insertion code soon.
+Please check out [project page](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/) for updates.

 ## Differences from the original
 The current implementation has 3 major differences from the original CVPR20 implementation.